jkaho/burger/README.md

 ## Description

-*Eat-Da-Burger!* is a simple application for inputting and storing burger names.
+*Eat-Da-Burger!* is a simple responsive application for inputting and storing burger names.

 ## Motivations

-This project was undertaken with the goal to create an application using the Model-View-Controller (MVC) design pattern to separate application logic into methodical parts.
+This project was undertaken with the goal to create a full-stack application using the Model-View-Controller (MVC) design pattern to practise separating application logic into methodical parts.

 ## Instructions